essstaebchener/scaling-guacamole/README.md

 }
 ```

-We then wrote an API that will get all errors generated so far, seperated by their status.
+We then wrote an API that will get all errors generated so far, separated by their status.
 A human operator has to be able to see and understand these errors in order to fix them in the original data.
 Our company strives to reduce errors to almost zero by providing a flawless UI/UX for operators to check errors and resolve them.

 ## Challenge task

 Some other developer already wrote an API that delivers errors sorted into the 3 available categories: resolved, unresolved, backlog.
 Another developer has already started on the frontend, but he only did the bare minimum.

-Your tasks are split across the frontend and the api, the main focus lies on data manipulation and UI/UX implementation.
+The tasks are split across the frontend and the api, the main focus lies on data manipulation and UI/UX implementation.

-Please check all tasks that you completed.
-Please document everything that should be documented.
-For example, if you chose to implement a stretch goal functionality that is not part of the list.

-This challenge should work for all styles of developers:

--   Fullstack developers may choose to work on _frontend_ and _backend_ tasks,
--   Frontend developers may choose to focus on _frontend_ tasks and work on additional _backend_ tasks if they so choose,
--   Backend developers may choose to focus on _backend_ tasks and work on additional _frontend_ tasks if they so choose.

-Feel compelled to focus your work on the tasks that you would like to perform or the tasks that you have a good idea for.
-If you are stuck on something, don't give up!
-Just commit whatever you came up with and move on to another part of the challenge.

-You may submit notes, feedback or any additional information that you _want_ to give and that cannnot be part of the codebase if you'd like.
-This is optional.

-_frontend_

--   [ ] Write a UI that allows the operator to:
-    -   [ ] have an "nice" overview of all errors, it should show `unresolved`, then `resolved` and then `backlog` errors
-    -   [ ] see the `text` and `code` of each error
-    -   [ ] resolve each individual `unresolved` error by clicking an individual button
-    -   [ ] unresolve each individual `resolved` error (e.g., when an error was set to `resolved` by mistake) by clicking an individual button
-    -   [ ] move an individual backlog error to the bottom of the `unresolved` list of displayed errors, by clicking an individual button
-    -   [ ] undo his last action.
-E.g., if he resolved an unresolved error, an `undo` functionality enables him to move it back into the unresolved list of errors.
-This should work between all lists for _ only the last_ action of a user

-This is the absolute minimum our operators and their managers need, in order to resolve errors effectively.
-If you still have time/if you're still willing, you may start on the `version two` - this will enable our operators to resolve errors _effectively_ (frontend version two) and us to check the system for systematic errors (api version two).

-_frontend version two_

--   [ ] make the UI/UX better
-    -   [ ] shadows,
-    -   [ ] click, hover animations (e.g. changing to a darker shade of said color)
-    -   [ ] notifications
-    -   [ ] mobile layout
-    -   [ ] ...
--   [ ] make the undo functionality better
-    -   [ ] the user should be able to undo _all_ of his actions
-    -   [ ] when a user clicks undo, the item that switches lists should be in the same position as before (e.g., if the user resolved an error that was in the middle of the list at position 4, it should also re-appear at position 4 if he undoes this action)
+Completed tasks are checked.
+Additional stretch-goal tasks are also listed with the rest.
+Functions have basic documentation about code.

+Additional TO-DOs are listed afterwards.

 _backend_

 -   [x] write a logging functionality, that counts how many requests for errors are received (you can store these numbers in memory, no persistent storage required)
-    - added _log.py module to do logging of count and messages
+    - [x] added _log.py module to do logging of count and messages
 -   [x] implement the code of the `get_list_intersection_counts` function endpoint.
 You can find it in `_api.py`.

 -   [x] add the `operator_name` as a parameter to the request that is sent from the `frontend` to the `api` to get the error lists.
 Then log how many times a certain operator requested data (you can store these numbers in memory, no persistent storage required).